hmito/esj73web/web/about_en.md

 # About the Meeting

 The 73rd Annual Meeting of the Ecological Society of Japan (ESJ73)\
-**Dates**: March 11 (Wed) – March 15 (Sun), 2025\
+**Dates**: March 11 (Wed) – March 15 (Sun), 2026\
 **Venue**: Two locations - [Yoshida-South Campus, Kyoto University](https://www.kyoto-u.ac.jp/en/access) and [Kyoto International Conference Center (ICC Kyoto)](https://www.icckyoto.or.jp/en/access-2/getting_here/)

 ## Meeting Format

-- The meeting will primarily be held onsite, supplemented with on-demand content.
+- The meeting will be held primarily on-site, with some contents available via on-demand streaming.
+- There will be no real-time video streaming.
 - Oral presentations and various sessions will take place onsite.
-In principle, online presentations will not be permitted.
+In principle, online-only presentations will not be accepted.
-  - For some sessions, on-demand video content will be provided.
-There will be no real-time video streaming.
   - A "self on-demand" format, in which presenters upload pre-recorded videos to the online platform, will be widely accepted.
+  - For some sessions, archive video contents will be provided.
-- Poster presentations will be conducted by allowing participants to freely view files uploaded in advance to the online platform during the meeting period.
+- Poster presentations will be conducted by uploadeding in advance to the online platform during the meeting period.
+Participants can freely view the files.
-  - Those who wish may also display their posters onsite.
+  - If you wish, you can also display your poster on site.
 Core time will be scheduled for onsite participants.

 Further details regarding the meeting will be posted on this website as they are finalized.